 That means, no matter how well the webmaster of the website in question has optimized his photos - the Opera servers get the most out of them in order to calculate them as small as possible (based on storage space).
 The trick is that only the opera-optimized image data are sent over the LTE radio network (or other connections).

 This can save a lot of data, because many webmasters are not conscious of keeping their photos and graphics as small as possible.
 In times of DSL and high connection speeds, this is usually not necessary.

-In order to respect the privacy of the users and not to temporarily store "critical" data, encrypted connections are not "touched" by Opera Turbo.
-This means that if the Internet address is "https" in front, then the data traffic does not ring via the Opera server but only between the respective web server that is responsible for the website and the Mac at home.
-Internet banking and many shop pages are therefore not influenced by Opera Turbo and are not compressed.
+In order to respect the privacy of users and not to store "critical" data temporarily, encrypted connections are not "touched" by Opera Turbo.
+This means that if the Internet address is preceded by "https", then the data traffic does not go via the Opera server but only between the respective web server that is responsible for the website and the home Mac.
+Internet banking and many shop pages are not affected by Opera Turbo and are not compressed.